 Potatoes Help You Stick to Your Diet Long Term

-One reason diets fail is because they feel too restrictive.
+One reason diets fail is that they feel too restrictive.
 Cutting out foods you enjoy can make weight loss feel miserable and unsustainable.

 Potatoes are familiar, comforting, and satisfying.
 Including them in meals can make a healthy eating plan feel more normal and enjoyable, which increases the chances you’ll stick with it long enough to see results.